tedorellana/learning/SAA-C03.md

 ### Simple Queue Service ###
 - Queues messages managed for microservices, distributed systems and serverless applications.
+- Amazon Simple Queue Service (Amazon SQS) lets you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.

+# AWS Glacier Family #

 ### What is Amazon S3 Glacier ###
 - The Amazon S3 Glacier storage classes are purpose-built for data archiving, providing you with the highest performance, most retrieval flexibility, and the lowest cost archive storage in the cloud.